watameln/creator-docs/content/en-us/education/developer/beta-testing-experiences.md

 **When should we start building a community?**

-It's recommend to build a community **before** beta testing.
+It's recommended to build a community **before** beta testing.
 This community can be started on networks such as Discord or Twitter.
 As long as you have content, such as screenshots, videos, or even livestreams, you can start a community without a playable experience.
 Starting a community can help find sourcing testers for the beta much easier.